AVATAR: A Parallel Corpus for Java-Python Program Translation: Related Works

 \section{Related Works}

 Several works in the past have contributed to build parallel corpus for source code translation. \citet{nguyen2013lexical} curated the first parallel corpus of Java and C\# functions by developing a semi-automatic tool to search for the similar class names and method signatures from two open source projects, {\tt Lucene} and {\tt Db4o}.
 Similarly, \citet{karaivanov2014phrase} built a mining tool that uses the Java and C\# ANTLR grammar to search for similar methods from five open source projects - {\tt Db4o}, {\tt Lucene}, {\tt Hibernate}, {\tt Quartz}, and {\tt Spring}.
 Subsequent works used libraries and transcompilers to construct parallel corpus.
-For example, \citet{aggarwal2015using} used {\tt 2to3}, a Python library\footnote{https://docs.python.org/2/library/2to3.html} and \citet{NEURIPS2018_d759175d} used a transcompiler to create a parallel corpus between Python 2 -- Python 3 and CoffeeScript -- Javascript, respectively.
+For example, \citet{aggarwal2015using} used {\tt 2to3}, a Python library\footnote{\url{https://docs.python.org/2/library/2to3}} and \citet{NEURIPS2018_d759175d} used a transcompiler to create a parallel corpus between Python 2 -- Python 3 and CoffeeScript -- Javascript, respectively.
 Recently, \citet{lachaux2020unsupervised} collected programming problem solutions in Java, Python, and C++ ($\sim$850 functions in each language) from {\tt GeeksforGeeks} to evaluate their proposed translation model.
-Different from the prior works, we propose a sizeable parallel corpus of Java and Python programs by collecting programming problem solutions from competitive programming sites, online platforms, and open source repositories.
+Concurrent works \citep{CodeGeeX, athiwaratkun2022multi} present unit tests based benchmark to evaluate zero-shot translation capabilities of large language models.
+Different from the these works, we propose a sizeable parallel corpus of Java and Python programs by collecting programming problem solutions from competitive programming sites, online platforms, and open source repositories.